Inspire Back to top

 #Recruiting a diverse cohort

-Effectively encouraging Black, Asian and other minority ethnic candidates to consider the Unlocked programme has always been a priority.
-Informed by the workforce challenges identified in the Lammy Review.
-We have made recruiting a diverse cohort a priority from our first year.
-In fact, the Review mentions our work as example of best practice.
+Informed by the workforce challenges identified in the Lammy Review, we have made recruiting a diverse cohort a priority from our first year.
+In fact, the Review mentions our work as an example of best practice.
+Since then, we have continued to make diverse recruitment a priority, being transparent with applicants about our wish to attract a diverse cohort and actively seeking to engage with the challenging issues surrounding diversity and inclusion.